netlify/gocommerce/README.md

 ## Running the GoCommerce backend

 GoCommerce can be deployed to any server environment that runs Go.
+Minimum requirement for Go is version 1.11 since GoCommerce is using Go modules.

 The button below provides a quick way to get started by running on Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/netlify/gocommerce)